JuliaKleber/MastermindReactNative/README.md

 The game consists of several components, for example:

 - ColorPicker: Allows the player to select a color.
+- CurrentGuessTrial: Represents the current guess that has not yet been submitted by the user.
-- GuessTrial: Represents a single guess attempt.
+- OldGuessTrial: Represents a single guess attempt that has already been submitted by the user.
-- Instruction: Displays the game rules and instructions.
+- Instruction: Displays the game rules and
-- CheckProposedSolutionButton: Submits the player's guess for evaluation.
-- Output: Displays the result of the player's guess.
-- QuestionPlayAgain: Asks the player if they want to play again after the game ends.

 ## Author